thoughtspot/thoughtspot.github.io/_spotiq/work-with-insights.md

 ## View results of an analysis

-1. If you haven't, log in to the ThoughtSpot application.
+1. If you haven't, log into the ThoughtSpot application.
 2. Select the **SpotIQ > Results** page.
 3. Look for results from your **FoodDollarDataReal** analysis and click the **NAME**.
    The application opens the SpotIQ insights.